SergiusTheBest/plog/README.md

 2. Add `#include <plog/Log.h>` into your cpp/h files (if you have precompiled headers it is a good place to add this include there)

 ##Step 2: Initialization
 The next step is to initialize plog.
 The basic scenario is writing a log to a file in txt or csv format with or without the rolling behavior.
-This kind of intialization is done by the following `init` function:
+This kind of intialization is done by the following `plog::init` function:

 ```cpp
 Logger& init(Severity maxSeverity, const char/wchar_t* fileName, size_t maxFileSize = 0, int maxFiles = 0);